tingxin/xiyun/README.md

 # xiyun
-more detail, please see etl and tren_stat Folder,
+more detail, please see etl and trend_stat Folder,